Summer Lawn Care, Austin

-Next, you never mow more than 1/3 of your lawn at one time. (this is true for all sods) In other words, you do not let your lawn get real tall, then scalp it!!
+Next, you never mow more than 1/3 of your lawn at one time (this is true for all sods).
+In other words, you do not let your lawn get real tall, then scalp it.
 You allow it to get to about 6″, then you cut it to 4″.
 No shorter!
-4″ is the shortest it should be unless it is a Spring cutting which you can do shorter to remove Winter damage.
-During the Summer be sure to mow with a Mulching lawn mower to add the valuable nutrients from your cuttings back into your lawn.
+4″ is the shortest St Augustine should be unless it is a Spring cutting which you can do shorter to remove Winter damage.
+During the summer be sure to mow with a Mulching lawn mower to add the valuable nutrients from your cuttings back into your lawn.
 Green clippings add nitrogen to the soil and green up your grass as a bonus!

-Finally, and frankly the most responsible part, take the Summer time to remove some of your water hogging St Augustine to prepare new water wise beds for Fall.
+Finally, make a plan each summer time to remove some of your water hogging St Augustine to prepare new water wise beds for fall.
 Your planet will thank you for it.
 Here is my facebook page where I list my favorite water wise plants and trees…click here!